 This slightly spicy meatloaf is flavored with ancho chili, sautéed jalapeños, onions, and garlic.
-Bloomed gelatin, chicken stock, and eggs, coupled with ground Saltine crackers, keep it moist, while a molten cheddar cheese core oozes out when you slice it open.
-Homemade chili sauce forms a burnished crust.
+It takes inspiration from this awesome Cook's Illustrated recipe, which incorporates a bit of powdered gelatin and chicken stock to help the loaf stay moist and tender as it cooks.
+A molten cheddar cheese core oozes out when you slice it open and homemade chili sauce forms a burnished crust.

 Why this recipe works: